 Best Fonts for Laser Engraving

-When choosing a font for an inscription, the first decision you may make is whether to use a script or block font.
+When choosing an engraving fonts for an inscription, the first decision you may make is whether to use a script or block font.
 Typography is the most common choice for formal or somber occasions such as funerals or tributes.
 In block fonts, they can be further divided into serif and sans serif.
-Serif fonts are usually used for printing and have a rougher appearance, while sans serif fonts are more popular in digital Spaces because they have no extra edges and therefore feel softer.
+Serif fonts are usually used for printing and have a rougher appearance, while sans serif fonts are more popular in digital spaces because they have no extra edges and therefore feel softer.
 Sans serif fonts tend to have a lighter font thickness, which can make them harder to read on smaller objects.

-Once you have an idea of the font family you want to use, take a moment to look at the different shapes and the spacing between the words, or letters of the font.
-You may find that a font that is too thin or a thick version of a font that fits snugly will make your font clearer or fit better into your sculpting space, turning a slightly incongruous font into a perfect font.
-Whichever font you choose, be sure to preview your inscription on a background of a similar color to the material you are carving.
-Some fonts look nice in the example, but are not legible in a longer message or in a different setting.
+Once you have an idea of the font family you want to use, take a moment to look at the different shapes and the spacing between the words or letters of the font.
+You may find that a font that is too thin or a thick version of a font that fits snugly will make your font clearer or fit better into your sculpting space, turning a slightly incongruous font into a perfect choice.
+Whichever engraving fonts you choose, be sure to preview your inscription on a background of a similar color to the material you are carving.
+Some fonts look nice in the example but are not legible in a longer message or in a different setting.

-There are a large number of fonts available online, but not all are suitable for high quality laser cutting and engraving.
+For standard etch up to 12 char, there are a large number of engraving fonts available online, but not all are suitable for high-quality laser cutting and engraving.
 In this article, we will cover some common problems that can occur when laser cutting text and provide some suggestions for choosing the right font for your needs.
 Computers often come pre-loaded with many fonts, but there are also many font designs that can be downloaded for free or paid online.

-Although existing large fonts to choose from, but the change of the style is very interesting, if you share files contained in the font is not installed to the device of others, you will find that the format will not be shown as you expected, and that is why the documents submitted to Ponoko during laser cutting, need the font is decomposed into pure vector path.
+Although there are many large engraving fonts to choose from, changing the style can be very interesting.
+If you share files containing a font that is not installed on the device of others, you will find that the format will not be shown as you expected.
+This is why documents submitted for laser cutting, such as those to Ponoko, need the font to be decomposed into pure vector paths.
 This eliminates the connection to the font file installed on your computer and ensures that the expected style, size, and location are preserved.

 How to select appropriate engraving fonts